Rivers and Seas Watch

 Interactive map

 To use the map, simply locate the area or bathing water you’re interested in.
 You can do this by zooming in or using the search bar.
-Then click on:

-- A bathing water pin to see details of any recent releases associated with that bathing water, the outfall(s) associated with the bathing water, and navigation to the release history.
+Select a bathing water pin to see details of any recent releases associated with that bathing water, the outfall(s) associated with the bathing water, and navigation to the release history.
 Some outfalls are associated with more than one bathing water.

-- An outfall circle to see details of any recent releases, the bathing water(s) it is associated with, and navigation to the release history.
+Select an outfall circle to see details of any recent releases, the bathing water(s) it is associated with, and navigation to the release history.

 Icons and legend